-“The US expects Indonesia to help them counter China if anything bad happens in the South China Sea,” said the source, who requested for anonymity due to the sensitivity of the issue.
+“The US expects Indonesia to help them counter China if anything bad hpens in the South China Sea,” said the source, who requested for anonymity due to the sensitivity of the issue.

 The US government, however, strongly denies that.